data-apis/dataframe-api-compat/README.md

 Compliance with the Standard
 ----------------------------
-The classes here also have an extra `.collect` method, which is not (yet) part of the Standard.
+The classes here also have an extra `.persist` method, which is not (yet) part of the Standard.

 Installation
 ------------